Eazy30/Eazy30/README.md

 ### Hi there 👋

- 🔭 I’m currently working on BI tools for the logistics industry. \n 🌱 I’m currently enhancing my command on BI tools such as Power BI, Superset, etc.
+ 🔭 I’m currently working on BI tools for the logistics industry. <br>
+ 🌱 I’m currently enhancing my command on BI tools such as Power BI, Superset, etc. <br>
  ⚡ Fun fact: People don't make sense, code does.

 <!--